Elizabeth-Warren/Spoke/docs/EXPLANATION-development-guidelines.md

 ###TLDR

 - For db calls, generally use knex (`r.knex(<table>)`....) while legacy stuff is `r.table(<table>)`
-- Make sure you make queries and code that supports, at least, PostgreSQL and Sqlite.
+- Make sure you make queries and code that supports PostgreSQL.

 ### RethinkDB legacy => rethink-knex-adapter and Knex